-- [p.
-229/191] " 'And Howondaland Smith, Balgrog Hunter, practic'ly eats the dark for his tea,' said Gaspode."
+-[p.
+191] "'And Howondaland Smith, Balgrog Hunter, practic'ly eats the dark for his tea,' said Gaspode."

 Smith's name is derived from Indiana Jones, and for the explanation about 'Balgrog' see the annotation for p.
-75/62.
+62.

-'Howondaland' also brings to mind Gondwanaland, a name for the southern continents mashed together by continental drift.
+'Howondaland' also brings to mind Gondwanaland, an older name for what is now simply known as Gondwana, the southern supercontinent consisting of all the landmasses in the southern hemisphere mashed together, before continental drift tore them apart and the current continents were formed.

 - [p.
-245/204] "'You find nice place to indulge in bit of 'What is the health of your parent?' [...]'"
+204] "You find nice place to indulge in bit of 'What is the health of your parent?' [...]'"